January's Outstanding Performer

-U.S. Air Force Airman 1st Class Robert Ramos, 50th Security Forces Squadron entry controller and armorer, is Space Base Delta 1’s Outstanding Performer for January at Schriever Space Force Base, Colorado, Jan.
-5, 2024.
-Security Forces specialists go through extensive training in law enforcement and combat tactics to protect bases both stateside and overseas.
-(U.S. Space Force photo by Airman 1st Class Justin Todd)
+U.S. Air Force Airman 1st Class Robert Ramos, an entry controller and armorer for the 50th Security Forces Squadron, is Space Base Delta 1’s Outstanding Performer for January.

+As a defender, Ramos secures and maintains the peace of Schriever SFB.

+“Security Forces do their job for the people,” Ramos said.
+“Every day we offer a smile at the gate, peace of mind while on patrol and first responders who are ready at any given moment.”

 |Date Taken: